Communities

 General comments

-user53100‭ wrote almost 4 years ago · edited almost 4 years ago
+user53100‭ wrote about 4 years ago · edited about 4 years ago

 How would you classify your normal English accent?
 Maybe Danish pronunciation is harder just because of the harder phonology?
 (I don't remember glottal stops in Danglish, nor guttural R's, nor "soft d's")